MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-exchange-task-synchronization.md

 - Browse to your SharePoint site that's running with a self-SSL certificate (it will start with https).

-- When you are prompted that the site's unsafe, choose **Continue to website**.
+- When you're prompted that the site's unsafe, choose **Continue to website**.

 - When you get to the site, there should be a **Certificate Error** item by the address bar in IE, select that.